-Take these medicines by mouth and as told by your doctor.
+Take these medicines by mouth and as directed by a doctor and pharmacist.

-If you have to seek medical help, make sure that you or someone else tells those caring for you that you take daily sildenafil or tadalafil for pulmonary arterial hypertension.
+If you need medical help, make sure that you or someone else tells those caring for you that you take daily sildenafil or tadalafil for pulmonary arterial hypertension.